CarlosAguA/android_basics/README.md

 ## **Time Tracking**

 An app called **Toggle** was used in order to track the time I spent on each project.
 The time tracking was relevant from the 5th project to the last one, since they were the ones that required a  meaningful amount of time.
-The time tracking allowed me to keep  keep working regularly at a pace of 10-15 hrs p/week.
+The time tracking allowed me to keep  working regularly at a pace of 10-15 hrs p/week.